alemohamad/php-101/lesson3.md

 }
 ```

 Looks like gibberish?
-Well, hang in there for a minute... the “counter” here is a PHP variable that is initialized to a numeric value, and keeps track of the number of times the loop is executed.
-Before each execution of the loop, the “condition” is tested.
+Well, hang in there for a minute... the "counter" here is a PHP variable that is initialized to a numeric value, and keeps track of the number of times the loop is executed.
+Before each execution of the loop, the "condition" is tested.
 If it evaluates to true, the loop will execute once more and the counter will be appropriately incremented; if it evaluates to false, the loop will be broken and the lines following it will be executed instead.

-Here’s a simple example that demonstrates how this loop can be used:
+Here's a simple example that demonstrates how this loop can be used:

 ```php
 <html>